iitggithub/iitggithub.github.io/articles/2018-05-zfsdedupe-put-to-ultimate-test-against.md

 2. Disk Space Consolidation
 3. IO Tests

-#### Compilation Speed
+#### 1. Compilation Speed

 The compilation test is executed three times with the resulting run times recorded and then averaged.
-Flock is used to make sure that compilation times are not influenced by cache.
+Team members also requested that compilation tests were performed using flock.

-This test requires the use of a "helper" server.
+The compilation speed test requires the use of a "helper" server.
 The helper server should be unused and ideally connected to the same network switch as the test server.
-By using a helper server, we ensure that the CPU/Memory used for compilation isn't impacting the CPU/Memory being used by ZFS.
+By using a helper server, we ensure that the CPU/Memory used for compilation isn't impacting the CPU/Memory being used by the ZFS server.

 The helper server isn't necessarily required when comparing compiliation speeds using local SAS storage or SAN storage, but for comparison purposes, these tests will also use the helper server.